Mbogo47/churn_analytics_dashboard/README.md

 ## Process
 ### 1. Data Collection
 - Gathered customer transaction and support data from company databases.
-- Extracted and loaded data into a pandas DataFrame for preprocessing.

 ### 2. Data Cleaning & Preprocessing
 - Standardized customer information, subscription details, and service usage.